 This course introduces the student to the law and regulation of international trade and investment.
 The course will begin with an introduction and overview of the history and characteristics of the WTO trading system.
 The similarity and differences to NAFTA will be reviewed.
 Students will then examine the regulation of trade in goods and services, as well as current international regulatory issues relating to the environment, labour, immigration, culture and ethics.
 Government procurement and intellectual property rules will be examined.
-International investment rules and dispute settlement will be studied as well as international competition policy and the WTO.
+International investment rules and dispute settlement will be studied as well as international competition policy and its relationship to AD and CVD rules.
+The course will conclude with an examination of the dispute settlement regimes of NAFTA and the WTO.
 1 Credit